Nintendo partnering with 'Minions' studio for Mario movie

 It comes along with more exciting news for Nintendo fans: Mario Kart is coming to your phones and tablets.
 Mario Kart Tour, a game designed for mobile platforms, will be released before the end of March 2019, the company announced Wednesday.

-Mario is once again a hot property, with last year's Super Mario Odyssey for the Nintendo Switch selling millions -- and earning plenty of perfect scores from critics in the process.
+Mario is once again a hot property, with last year's Super Mario Odyssey for the Nintendo Switch selling 9 million units in less than three months -- and earning plenty of perfect scores from critics in the process.
+The Switch, which launched in March, managed to sell just under 15 million units before the year's end, Nintendo announced Tuesday.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.